Darakah/obsidian-paper-cut/README.md

 # Obsidian Papercut Plugin

-Expressing an idea in the simplest and most consive way possible provides great benefits especially in a growing web of ideas.
+Expressing an idea in the simplest and most concise way possible provides great benefits especially in a growing web of ideas.

 Papercut plugin allows the user to set a `Paper Limit` that deletes any note content that exceeds that limit.